Email Marketing for Dentists: An In-Depth Look at Strategies for Dentists

 Disadvantages:

-Lead nurturing emails have some things in common with dedicated emails, but they are sent only to prospective patients instead of to existing patients.
+Lead nurturing emails share some similarities with dedicated emails, but they are sent exclusively to prospective patients, rather than to existing patients.
 The goal is to inform readers about your practice and convince them to make their first appointment with you.

 Nurturing emails are typically sent in sequences that are carefully timed to convert.
-They are usually attached to a specific offer – for example, a free cleaning or a free consultation.
+They are usually attached to a specific offer, such as a free cleaning or a free consultation.

 Advantages: